mainmatter/svelte-workshop/7-form actions.iapresenter/text.md

 anything returned from the action will populate the `page.form` property

-named action - you can have multiple actions on a single server file
+// ADDON SLIDE
+// you can have named form actions by exporting named actions instead of using the `default` action

 ---
 ## Hooks

+---
+	src/hooks.server.js
 ```
 export async function handle({ event, resolve }) {
 	const user = event.cookies.get('user');